-The Land Manager has identified five segments of revenue:
+The Land Manager has identified nine segments of revenue:

-- 1. Contracts for Lease or hire of facilities.
+- Contracts for Lease or hire of facilities.
 This includes rental of office and car parking spaces, and land and facilities to Department of Education and land and facilities to GBOTA.
 These all fall under AASB 15 - 2.
+Grants.
+These include JobKeeper receipts and assets received free of charge. - 3 Insurance receipts. - 4.
 Income from collecting enforced parking fines is within the scope of AASB 1058 3.3.6 Taxes, rates and fines.
 This income is collected by Revenue NSW and transferred to the Land Manager.
-There are no associated receivables or payables. - 3.
-Income collected from the parking meter - 4.
-Miscellaneous income, which in 2020 included short-term parking licences and a credit from Workers Compensation Hindsight Adjustments. - 5.
-Interest.
+There are no associated receivables or payables. - 5.
+Income collected from the parking meter - 6.
+Miscellaneous income, which in 2021 included short-term parking licences. - 7.
+Interest. - 8.
+Surplus from sale of assets. - 9.
+Telecommunications receipts net of GST received between 1 July 2014 and 30 June 2020.